palantir/atlasdb/docs/source/cluster_management/sweep.rst

    :header: "Name", "Background or CLI", "Description"
    :widths: 20, 40, 200

-   ``sweepBatchSize``, both, "If you have extremely large rows, you may want to set a lower batch size.
-If you have extremely small rows, you may want to up the batch size.
+   ``sweepBatchSize``, both, "Maximum number of rows to sweep at once.
+Decrease this if sweep fails to complete (for example if the sweep job or the underlying KVS runs out of memory).
+Increasing it may improve sweep performance.
 (Default: 1000)"
-   ``sweepCellBatchSize``, both, "Provides finer control of the maximum number of cells to sweep at a time, independent of how large rows are.
+   ``sweepCellBatchSize``, both, "Maximum number of cells to sweep at once.
+Similar to ``maxBatchSize`` but provides finer control if the row widths vary greatly.
 (Default: 10,000)"
-   ``sweepPauseMillis``, Background only, "If you want to use less shared DB resources during user-facing hours, you can specify a wait time in between batches.
+   ``sweepPauseMillis``, Background only, "Wait time between row batches.
+Set this if you want to use less shared DB resources, for example if you run sweep during user-facing hours.
 (Default: 0 ms)"
-   ``keyValueService/timestampsGetterBatchSize``, both, "(Cassandra KVS only): For really, really large rows, you can set a batch size for the number of columns to fetch in a single database query.
+   ``keyValueService/timestampsGetterBatchSize``, both, "(Cassandra KVS only): Specify a limit on the maximum number of columns to fetch in a single database query.
+Set this if your Cassandra OOMs when attempting to run sweep with even a small row batch size.
 See :ref:`Cassandra KVS config <cassandra-configuration>`. (absent by default, meaning fetch all columns per row)"

 Ways to Sweep